YashUkhare/Timekeeper-s-Journal/README.md

 # 🤖 AI Instagram Story Bot

-A fully automated Python bot that posts one AI-generated Instagram image daily, driven by a 365-day Time Traveler story stored in an Excel file.
+A fully automated Python bot that posts one AI-generated Instagram image daily, driven by a 365-day Time Traveler story.

 ---